oracle-livelabs/developer/db-application-development/nodedb-development/nodedb-development.md

 * Run the code

 ### Prerequisites

-This lab assumes you have:
+This lab assumes:

 * An Autonomous Database has been created.
 * A wallet has been downloaded.
+* One-way TLS connection has been configured.

 ## Task 1: Install the Oracle Instant Client Basic Package